 c.
 Interval+ playback duration i.e. if you turn it into a GIF or video;

 d.
-Shooting + playback duration i.e. if you want to essentially later create slow motion or compressed video;
+Shooting + playback duration i.e. if you want to essentially later create a slow-motion or compressed video;

 For AP, you’re likely to stay in the first one…how far apart to take the shots (likely low number of 1 or 2 seconds) and how many photos in total (100+ is common).
 Your maximum number of shots is theoretically unlimited (it let me put in 10M shots for instance), but going much above several thousand is going to suck your battery dry and eat up your memory.
 The interval range is between 1 and 3600 seconds (1s up to 1h).